 Yes: Social media exists.
 Do not feel as though you need to copy setup ideas from Pinterest.
 Create a wish list?
 Organize lesson plans?
 Sure, be inspired.

 But, overall, realize that the day-to-day workings of a classroom are not picture perfect—which makes sense.
 Learning can be messy, and your students will experiment.
 What teachers show you on social media is not always accurate.
-Many online educators are no longer in the classroom and have a mock classroom for filming.
+Many online educators are no longer in the classroom and have a mock room for filming.

 While pretty and picturesque images exist, remember that your mental health, your bank account, and your work-life-balance matter more than a perfect room.
 In the long run, perfect pillows, lights, and framed quotes are not your focus.